 National Association of Schools of Music; National Council for Accreditation of Teacher Education

-- committee interview with Music Education Faculty (voice, video or personal campus visit)
+- Interview with music education faculty (via voice, video or personal campus visit)

 Program Learning Outcomes

-- Students demonstrate knowledge of music education research and practice relative to primary, secondary, undergraduate, masters, and doctoral levels through writing and oral communication.
+- Demonstrate knowledge of music education research and practice relative to primary, secondary, undergraduate, masters and doctoral levels through writing and oral communication.

-- Students demonstrate active collegial involvement at local, national and global levels through diverse professional activities including but not limited to scholarly publications and presentations, collaborative research, and engagement with other scholars in order to share knowledge in music and related fields.
+- Demonstrate active involvement at local, national and global levels through diverse professional activities, including but not limited to scholarly publications and presentations, collaborative research and engagement with other scholars in order to share knowledge in music and related fields.

-- Students communicate a comprehensive and sophisticated knowledge of music education through the lens of history, philosophy, psychology, sociology, research methodologies, advanced pedagogy, learning theories, and methods of curricular structure as needed for a career in higher education.
+- Communicate a comprehensive and sophisticated knowledge of music education through the lens of history, philosophy, psychology, sociology, research methodologies, advanced pedagogy, learning theories and methods of curricular structure.

 |MUS 86001||SEMINAR IN MUSIC EDUCATION I||3|